igorwojda/android-showcase/README.md

 * [Roxie](https://github.com/ww-tech/roxie) - solid example of `common state` approach together witch very good documentation
 * [Kotlin Android template](https://github.com/cortinico/kotlin-android-template) - template that lets you create an Android/Kotlin project and be up and running in a few seconds.
-* Gradle dependencies can't be eaisly shared between app librares and Gradle plugins https://github.com/gradle/gradle/issues/16077
+* Gradle dependencies can't be easily shared between app librares and Gradle plugins https://github.com/gradle/gradle/issues/16077

 ## Known issues
 - `ktlint` `import-ordering` rule conflicts with IDE default formatting rule, so it have to be [disabled](.editorconfig).
 This is partially fixed in AS 4.2 (see [Issue 527](https://github.com/pinterest/ktlint/issues/527) and [Issue KT-10974](https://youtrack.jetbrains.com/issue/KT-10974))